 Taking over in mid-step while allowing her host to slip into that comfortable, familiar position in the back of her own mind, Jophiel cast their shared senses out.
 The odds of them being followed or observed were miniscule, but it was best to make absolutely certain.

 Nothing.
-She could sense no one, even with more than a two dozen powers meant to ferret out anyone who might be invisible or remotely observing them somehow.
+She could sense no one, even with more than two dozen powers meant to ferret out anyone who might be invisible or remotely observing them somehow.
 They were not being watched.

 Satisfied, Jophiel turned to a nearby door.
 The room on the other side didn’t matter.
 The door was simply the means to an end.
 Facing it, she held up one of Elisabet’s hands and focused on it until the hand turned semi-translucent, like that of a ghost.
 Carefully, she then reached into their own chest, using their ghost-like hand to go right through flesh, muscle, and bone without causing any actual damage.